1

 • Life expectancy of “until you’re bored”

 Your species can build this.
 You have the same atoms we had.
-Your brains work identically to ours.
+Your brains work identically to ours (structurally, not in terms of what you do with them).
 The main difference is we stopped spending resources on explosion technology around the time you were still hitting each other with rocks.

 What the Optimized World Looks Like